PavlidisLab/rdp/README.md

 rdp.settings.privacy.default-sharing=false
 ## whether users are allowed to change their privacy settings
 rdp.settings.privacy.customizable-level=false
-## whether users are allowed to change their sharing setting
+## whether users are allowed to change their international sharing setting
 rdp.settings.privacy.customizable-sharing=false
 ## whether users are allowed to hide their gene-list when their data is shared or public
 rdp.settings.privacy.allow-hide-genelist=false